 HLM pump and corrosion/erosion studies

 ALFRED will be equipped with a vertical Lead pump, here illustrated in Fig. 4.
-Thus, corrosion/erosion studies are envisaged in terms of the reactor coolant pump performance, material and long term assessments.
+In terms of its main data, the nominal head will be 1.5 m, the nominal flow rate will be 1908 m3/h, the lead velocity will be ~10 m/s at maximum and the rotational speed will be ~290 rpm; the bulk material will be AISI316L or AISI321, protected by alumina coating.
+Thus, corrosion/erosion studies are envisaged in terms of the reactor coolant pump performance, material and long-term assessments.
 A prototypical vertical pump is to be tested into the ATHENA facility placed inside the riser duct pumping lead from the heater to the steam generator distributor.
 The experimental test is devoted to characterizing hydraulic performances in terms of pressure head and mass flow rate, addressing efficiency.
 The tests will be performed as function of the rotating speed.
 Moreover, an assessment of the pressure drops through the impeller, casing and duct with pump shut down will be investigated as a relevant parameter for the natural circulation characterization.
 Experiments investigating pump cost down will be performed to support the transient analysis.
 In terms of design validation, the tests are devoted to investigating a) sealing performances; b) bearing characterization; c) vibrations along the pump shaft and c) characterization of pump impeller materials (coupled with the preliminary results gained by the experiments in CHEMLAB).

 An experimental investigation has to be addressed also for the pumps of the primary system which are essential for the reactor reliability.
 In fact, such components work in a severe environment due to the operation with lead.
 For this reason, the experimental investigation is mandatory for testing of materials, characterizations of the mechanical parts, performance tests and reliability of the component.
 In particular, R&D activities are connected with the evaluation of the pump performance as well as their long-term reliability.
 For this purpose, ELF is equipped with three prototypes of the ALFRED vertical pumps in order to test their reliability and robustness during long run tests and transients.